Ashley224/carousel-test/README.md

 * https://yarnpkg.com/en/docs/install
 * https://www.npmjs.com/get-npm

+### Technologies Used

+Few third-party libraries were used also for differnet functionalities:
+* Bootstrap 4 for responsivenss
+* Axios for CRUD Operations
+* enzyme for Testing

 ### Installing

 A step by step series of examples that tell you how to get a development env running